natcap/invest.users-guide/source/sdr.rst

 DEM data is available for any area of the world, although at varying resolutions.

 Free raw global DEM data is available from:

- *  the World Wildlife Fund - http://worldwildlife.org/pages/hydrosheds
+ *  The World Wildlife Fund - http://worldwildlife.org/pages/hydrosheds
  *  NASA: \ https://asterweb.jpl.nasa.gov/gdem.asp (30m resolution); and easy access to SRTM data: \ http://dwtkns.com/srtm/
  *  USGS: \ https://earthexplorer.usgs.gov/

 Alternatively, it may be purchased relatively inexpensively at sites such as MapMart (www.mapmart.com).

 The DEM resolution may be a very important parameter depending on the project’s goals.
 For example, if decision makers need information about impacts of roads on ecosystem services then fine resolution is needed.
+Also, note that all other inputs to the model will be resampled to match the resolution of the DEM.

 The hydrological aspects of the DEM used in the model must be correct.
 Most raw DEM data has errors, so it's likely that the DEM will need to be filled to remove sinks.
-Multiple passes of the ArcGIS Fill tool, or QGIS Wang & Liu Fill algorithm (SAGA library) have shown good results.
+The QGIS Wang & Liu Fill algorithm (SAGA library) or ArcGIS Fill tool have shown good results.
+Look closely at the stream network produced by the model (**stream.tif**.)
+If streams are not continuous, but broken into pieces, the DEM still has sinks that need to be filled.
+If filling sinks multiple times does not create a continuous stream network, perhaps try a different DEM.

 Rainfall Erosivity Index (R)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 R should be obtained from published values, as calculation is very tedious.
 For calculation, R equals the annual average of EI values, where E is the kinetic energy of rainfall (in :math:`MJ\cdot ha^{-1}`) and I30 is the maximum intensity of rain in 30 minutes (in mm.hr-1).
 A review of relationships between precipitation and erosivity index around the world is provided by Renard and Freimund (1994).

-General guidance to calculate the R index can be found in the FAO Soils bulletin 70 (Roose, 1996): http://www.fao.org/docrep/t1765e/t1765e0e.htm
+General guidance to calculate the R index can be found in the FAO Soils bulletin 70 (Roose, 1996): http://www.fao.org/docrep/t1765e/t1765e0e.htm.
+It is also possible that area- or country-specific equations for R have been derived, so it is worth doing a literature search for these.

 In the United States, national maps of the erosivity index can be found through the United States Department of Agriculture (USDA) and Environmental Protection Agency (EPA) websites.
 The USDA published a loss handbook (http://www.epa.gov/npdes/pubs/ruslech2.pdf ) that contains a hard copy map of the erosivity index for each region.
 Using these maps requires creating a new line feature class in GIS and converting to raster.
 Please note that conversion of units is also required: multiplication by 17.02 is needed to convert from US customary units to MJ.mm.(ha.h.yr)-1, as detailed in Appendix A of the USDA RUSLE handbook (Renard et al., 1997).